 In the end we spent hours there!

-For me, Fortune Town is one of THE best places to visit in Bangkok for IT and electronics goods!
+For me, Fortune Town is one of THE best places to go for electronics in Bangkok!